madelinegarrett/Lab-9-StatsSloths/README.md

 *** Team Most Interesting
 * Question: Where are the locations of the three busiest bike stations for each day of the week?

-* Importance: This question is important because it allows the company to see which stations are the busiest and experience the heaviest traffic which is important because this tells them that these stations should hold the most bikes so they don't run out.
+* Importance: This question is important because it allows the company to see which stations are the busiest and experience the heaviest traffic which is significant because this tells them that these stations should hold the most bikes so they don't run out.

 * Findings: The data I collected shows that the most commonly used stations are located in Northeast Minneapolis, especially on weekdays (Mon-Fri).
 The Coffman Union and Washington Ave SE & Union Street SE stations are used often during the week and the Lake Street & Knox Ave S station is used often on the weekend.